BlogLiterotica Story Tags Explained (And Better Ways to Browse)

 This lineage matters for readers who cross between archives.
 A tag vocabulary learned on one site mostly transfers to others.
 Nifty, ASSTR, and the archive tradition covers the history in more detail.

-Where Literotica's system actively fails
+Where does Literotica's tag system fail?

 Three specific situations where Literotica's tag system breaks down in frustrating ways: